 “We have some unfortunate news to share on this matter.
 Boarders Tabletop Cafe received the packages with the games, however they have stopped contact with us immediately after picking up the package.
 We have been trying to reach them through various means, however it seems that it is unlikely that we will get to them, and we are considering this cargo (along with our downpayment for fulfillment) as stolen by Boarders Tabletop Cafe. […] This is quite a tough nut for us, we have lost almost 20,000 USD in market value to this event.”

 Mighty Boards were not the only ones.
 Boarders customers reaching out to publishers found that in many cases, those companies had never received payment from Boarders despite taking money from their customers for those projects, thus constituting fraud.

 An incomplete list of publishers who have confirmed they did not receive payment from Boarders include:

 In several cases, these publishers noted that Boarders was not their Asian Kickstarter distributor and thus had no right to charge customers for pledges.

 In at least one case, Boarders had made payment to a company but did not take ownership of the games in question.
-Garphill Games reports that since copies of Raiders of the North Sea: Rock of Ruin were paid for, they will begin shipping those games to affected Boarders customers.
+Garphill Games reports that since copies of Raiders of the North Sea: Rocks of Ruin were paid for, they will begin shipping those games to affected Boarders customers.

 There have been cases in the past of Kickstarter companies failing to deliver and absconding with funds, but those were isolated to single games.
 The current situation with Boarders may constitute one of the largest cases of fraud ever reported in the tabletop industry.